grantcolley/aspect/README.md

 > [!Caution]
 >
-> Installing the shadcn/ui sidebar came with two unexpected issues that needed to be resolved.
+> Installing the shadcn/ui table came with two unexpected issues that needed to be resolved.
 >
 > ```
 > aspect/